Azam0221/Truth_Chain_Android/README.md

 2.  **Sign:** The app calculates a SHA-256 hash of the image bytes.
 3.  **Encrypt:** The hash is signed using the hardware-backed Private Key.
 4.  **Transmit:** The Image + Signature + Public Key are sent to the Spring Boot backend.
+5.  **Sync:** WorkManager detects network availability and sends the payload to the

 ## Getting Started

 ### Prerequisites